 Our digitally printed Guinea Bissau flags are produced to a high quality, durable knitted polyester.
 Manufactured to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-Free Delivery is now offered on all flags.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags

 Flags will not last forever.
 Whilst we do everything possible to ensure our products are the most durable possible.